 There are a lot of different kinds of mathematical experiences students can have over the summer.
-Many students engage in research either on- or off-campus, others attend programs where they essentially take classes, and a few find internships that have a mathematical sciences flavor.
+Many students engage in research either on- or off-campus, others attend programs where they essentially take classes, and a few find mathematical internships.

-Research Experience for Undergraduates: Many colleges and universities have REU programs sponsored by the National Science Foundation.
-Students get paid to spend 6-10 weeks working on a research project given to them by the faculty participating in the REU.
+Off-campus Research Experiences for Undergraduates (REU): Many colleges and universities have summer research programs for undergraduate students.
+Students get paid to spend 6-10 weeks working on a research project with a faculty member from the participating institution.
 Usually students spend a couple of weeks at the beginning of the program learning their topic area, then work in groups on the research.
-Some REU programs are designed for rising seniors who are very serious mathematics students, while others are designed for rising juniors and even younger students who do not yet have a lot of mathematics courses under their belts.
-Unfortunately, you’ll need to wade through a lot of links to find the right program for you.
+Some REU programs are designed for rising seniors who are very serious mathematics students, while others are designed for rising juniors and even younger students who do not yet have a lot of mathematics courses.
+The best way to find an REU that fits your situation is to spend time exploring the following links.

-- NSF Sponsored REUs: This is a list of schools currently receiving funding for REU programs from the NSF.
+- NSF List – Programs currently receiving funding from the NSF.

 - AMS List

 If you have questions about REUs, talk to professor Debra Czarneski or your academic advisor.